websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/using-data-providers-to-populate-form-options.md

 # Using Data Providers to Populate Form Options

-_Select from List_ fields can hold many options.
-Those options can be automatically supplied by using the JSON web services registered in Liferay DXP or any other third party REST web service.
+Liferay Forms' _Select from List_ fields can hold a lot of options and user can auto-populate the select fields by using the JSON web services registered in Liferay DXP or any other third party REST web service.
 To learn more about data providers in general, see [Introduction to Data Providers](./introduction-to-data-providers.md).
 This article walks users on how to invoke a JSON web service, configure the data provider, and add the data provider to a form.
-The example below demonstrates how to populate a Select field for a user's "Country" when collecting personal information on a form.

 ## Prerequisites

+One example is to populate a Select field for a user's "Country" when collecting personal information on a form.

-1. [Create a form](../../creating-forms.md) that includes the following:
+[Create a form](../../creating-forms.md) that includes the following:

 * **Country**: a Single Select field.

-## Initial Setup

-Invoke the `get-countries` JSON web service (there are two; use either one).
+Next, use the `get-countries` JSON web service (there are two---use either one).

 1. Navigate to [http://localhost:8080/api/jsonws](http://localhost:8080/api/jsonws).
 1. Search for "get-countries".